 8. The Lord’s Café

-This cute hidden café above the Marrybrown outlet in Tanah Rata serves some of the best scones at a price for RM3.20 a piece!
+This cute hidden café above the Marrybrown outlet in Tanah Rata serves some of the best scones at reasonable prices.

 Their apple pies, banana crepes, and banana chocolate cakes are good too.